offmywave011/masterconcrete/Storage.md

 ```
 import io.scanbot.sdk.ScanbotSDKInitializer;

-// e.g. use a sub-folder in the external(!) storage.
+// Example for using a sub-folder in the external(!) storage:
 File customStorageDir = new File(getExternalFilesDir(null), "my-custom-storage-dir");
 customStorageDir.mkdirs();